 - What is an improper fraction?

 - Examples of improper fractions

-- When do children learn about improper fractions in elementary school?
+- When do children learn about improper fractions in the national curriculum?

-- How do improper fractions relate to other areas of math?
+- How do improper fractions relate to other areas of maths?

 - Improper fractions in real life

 - Worked examples for improper fractions

 - 5 Improper fractions practice questions and answers